 Living together in a desert habitat are the Mexican beaded lizard, one of only a few venomous lizards, chuckwalla, and blue spiny lizards.
 Chuckwalla have an interesting way of coping with the excess salt found in their diet.
 To help rid the body of excess salt, they “sneeze” salt from their bodies.
 This is evident by the salty residue often seen around the nostrils.
 All blue spiny lizards have blue shoulders.
 Males have a metallic blue-green sheen on the back, chin, throat and belly.
 Females are usually duller in color.

 Our large South American exhibit is a mixed species exhibit where you can see animals living harmoniously from the exhibit floor to the tops of the trees.
-Currently we have two bird species (blue-gray tanagers and gray-necked wood-rail), one mammal (two-toed sloth), and 3 reptile species (red-footed tortoise, caiman lizard, and basilisk).
-New in Spring 2017 we will be adding two ringed teals, a small duck of South American forests.
+Currently we have three bird species (blue-gray tanagers, gray-necked wood-rail and ring teal), one mammal (two-toed sloth), and 3 reptile species (red-footed tortoise, caiman lizard, and basilisk).

 A visitor favorite is our reticulated python.
 This snake can reach thirty feet in length.
 In 2016, our python measured 17 feet!
 The name reticulated refers the complex color pattern of the snakes scales.